reyemtm/agol-cache/README.md

 # ArcGIS Online Feature Serivce Layers to GeoJSON

-A simple script to download all layers withing an ArcGIS Online Feature Service as GeoJSON.
+A simple script to download all layers from an ArcGIS Online Feature Service to GeoJSON.

 > Inspired by this blog post - https://blog.cartong.org/2019/03/29/harvesting-large-quantity-data-from-arcgis-rest-services-using-tool/